-- Vomits more than 2 times in 24 hours

-- Has unusual behavior, or seems confused, restless or agitated

-- Has slurred speech, weakness or numbness, or does not move like normal
+- Has unusual behavior, or seems confused, restless or agitated - Has slurred speech, weakness or numbness, or does not move like normal - Passes out

-- Cannot recognize people or places

-- Has convulsions or seizures

-- Passes out

 Have questions?
 Call the Children's Concussion Program nurse

 Speak with our Concussion Program nurse for advice and help if you cannot reach your doctor.
 Our nurses can also help you schedule an appointment if your child needs to see a Children's concussion specialist.